St. Pius X High School's commitment to Healthy Lifestyles

 Our workouts will increase physical competence in 10 fitness domains: Cardiovascular and Respiratory Endurance, Stamina, Strength, Flexibility, Power, Speed, Coordination, Agility, Balance, and Accuracy.

-With workouts that are scaleable, CrossFit Kids can equally benefit a person who is less active or an accomplished athlete by tailoring workouts so that each participant is challenged just enough to deliver measurable results and personal athletic progress.
+With workouts that are scalable, CrossFit Kids can equally benefit a person who is less active or an accomplished athlete by tailoring workouts so that each participant is challenged just enough to deliver measurable results and personal athletic progress.

 St. Pius X High School counselor, Karen Czmarko, incorporates lessons based on "Life's Greatest Lesson: 20 Things That Matter" by Hal Urban.
 The year-long freshman required Wellness class consists of rotating classroom instruction and CrossFit Kids workouts.